irisj23/irisj23/README.md

 - 🧠 I’m in constant pursuit of self-improvement
 - 🌱 I am currently learning **TypeScript**, practising **Data Structures & Algorithms**
 - 💞️ I’m looking to collaborate on building fullstack apps!
-- ⚡ Fun facts: I'm a huge Harry Potter Fan, podcasts enthusiast, and love to nerd out on anything and everything health related!
+- ⚡ Fun facts: I'm a huge Harry Potter fan, podcasts enthusiast, and love to nerd out on anything and everything health related!

 ## Experience